Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

-\textit{Clifford simulation.---} To support the theoretical predictions, we perform extensive large-scale Clifford simulations~\cite{PhysRevA.70.052328, nielsen2002} where the random Clifford gates form a unitary 3-design~\cite{Unitary3design}.
+\textit{Clifford simulation.---} To support the theoretical predictions, we use QuantumClifford.jl package~\cite{quantumclifford} to perform extensive large-scale Clifford simulations~\cite{PhysRevA.70.052328, nielsen2002} where the random Clifford gates form a unitary 3-design~\cite{Unitary3design}.
 We use the reset channel $\mathcal{R}_{i}(\rho)=\tr_{i}(\rho) \otimes \vert 0 \rangle \langle 0 \vert_{i}$ to model the quantum noise, which is easy to implement in the current generation of quantum hardware~\cite{reset_exp1, reset_exp2}, while our theoretical analysis does not depend on the choice of quantum channels.
-The numerical results with quantum dephasing channels and more discussion can be found in the SM~\cite{Note1}.
-We set the probability of projective measurement $0<p_{m}<p_{m}^{c}$.
+And we set the probability of projective measurement $0<p_{m}<p_{m}^{c}$.
+The numerical results with quantum dephasing channels and $p_{m}>p_{m}^{c}$ can be found in the SM~\cite{Note1}.

-The dynamics of mutual information $I_{AB: R}$ in the presence of temporally uncorrelated and correlated quantum noises are shown in Fig. \ref{fig:fig3main} (see SM for more numerical results for generic non-Markovian cases).
+The dynamics of mutual information $I_{AB: R}$ in the presence of temporally uncorrelated and correlated quantum noises are shown in Fig. \ref{fig:fig3main} (see SM~\cite{Note1} for more numerical results for generic non-Markovian cases).
 The data with different system sizes and noise probabilities can be collapsed with rescaled time $t/q^{-1/2}$ and $t/q^{-2/3}$ for temporally uncorrelated and correlated quantum noises, consistent with the theoretical predictions.
 The fitting of the half-chain mutual information shown in the inset in Fig. \ref{fig:fig3main} (a) gives the $q^{-1/3}$ scaling.
-We have also demonstrated the scaling of entanglement entropy~\cite{Note1}.
+We have also demonstrated the scaling of von Neumann entropy~\cite{Note1}.

 \textit{Discussions and conclusion.---} We provide a comprehensive analytical understanding of the impacts of quantum noises with different temporal correlations on entanglement generation and information protection: the mutual information satisfies the scaling $q^{-1/3}$ for both temporally uncorrelated and correlated noise, while the timescale of information protection for temporally uncorrelated and correlated noise is $q^{-1/2}$ and $q^{-2/3}$, respectively.
 These theoretical predictions are further demonstrated by convincing numerical results from Clifford circuit simulations~\cite{Note1}.